yashmodi9998/MyFitnessTracker/README.md

 // POST: api/UserData/AddUser

-API for creating new user registeration
+API for creating a new user registration

 // POST: api/UserData/DeleteUser/1

-API for deleting particular user with the use of userid
+API for deleting particular users with the use of user-id

 // POST: api/UserData/UpdateUser/1

-api for updating user's detail
+API for updating the user's detail

 ### View:

+## WORKOUT
 // GET: Workout/List

-To listout all  user's workout
+To list all  user's workout

 // GET: Workout/Details/5

-To display the details of perticular one user's workout
+To display the details of particular one user's workout

 // GET: Workout/New

-Form for creating new entry of workout
+Form for creating new entries of workout

 // POST: Workout/Create